TueLindhart/Transport_vs_covid19/README.md

 # Transport during the covid-19 lockdown

-Press [here](https://tuelindhart.github.io/Transport_vs_covid19/MainStory.html) to see the visual narrative about the development of public transport in Copenhagen during the covid-19 lockdown in March. s
+Press [here](https://tuelindhart.github.io/Transport_vs_covid19/MainStory.html) to see the visual narrative about the development of public transport in Copenhagen during the covid-19 lockdown in March.

 The explainer notebook is named Project assignment B.